10 Best Auto Insurance Companies in Kentucky for 2025

 Is Geico a good auto insurance company in Kentucky?

-Geico is one of the most affordable auto insurers in Kentucky, with minimum coverage starting at $35 monthly.
+Geico offers the most affordable auto insurance in Kentucky, with minimum coverage starting at $35 monthly.
 Safe drivers can save up to 25% with the DriveEasy telematics program.

 Is Farmers a good Kentucky auto insurance company?